If You Receive a Notice

-View all Outstanding Class C Misdemeanor Warrants (PDF).
-Warrant list is updated weekly.
+View all Outstanding Class C Misdemeanor Warrants (PDF) for Irving.
+This warrant list is updated weekly.
 Warrants cleared may not be reflected here until the following week.
 You may retain an attorney to represent you in this matter, or you may personally appear at the Irving Municipal Court during normal business hours and inquire about the various options that would remove you from warrant status.

 Disposing of Warrants

 The most common options available to you for disposing of your warrant are (if eligible):

 - Appear in person and request to speak to the judge during the judge's hours.